karmaniverous/aws-api-template/README.md

 Review your settings & click _Create pipeline_.
 The new pipeline will immediately display a UI, pull your repo, and commence a build.

-### Creating Your Next CodePipeline
+### Creating Your Next Pipeline

 Once you have an operating CodePipeline, creating the next one is easy!
 Just follow these steps:

-1. You can deploy any stage from any code branch, but when you create a pipeline you have to choose which branch to watch and which stage to deploy from it.
-Make sure the branch you choose has corresponsing `.env.<stage>` & `.env.<stage>.local` files in your repository with environment variables correctly populated.
+1. You can deploy to any [Environment](#environments-api-versions-stages--stacks) from any branch, but when you create a pipeline you have to choose a specific source branch tand target Environment.
+Make sure the Environment you choose has corresponsing `.env.<stage>` & `.env.<stage>.local` files in your repository with environment variables correctly populated.

 1. Create the new branch (e.g. `dev` or `test`) and push it to your remote repository.

 1. Choose an existing pipeline from the same project on your [Pipelines Dashboard](https://us-east-1.console.aws.amazon.com/codesuite/codepipeline/pipelines), click into it, and click the _Clone pipeline_ button.

-1. Choose a pipeline name that follows your established naming pattern: `<service-name>-<stage>`
+1. Choose a pipeline name that follows your established naming pattern: `<SERVICE_NAME>-<ENV>`

 1. Choose an existing service role and pick the CodePipeline service role we created earlier (e.g. `codepipeline-service`).